polkastream/pstr/README.md

 # Wallet Distributions
-The smart contract deploys one billion PSTR tokens to the following wallets, which are excluded from paying fees, receiving dividends, and a per transaction limit.
+The smart contract mints one billion BEP-20 PSTR tokens and distributes them to the following Company wallets, which are excluded from paying fees, receiving dividends, and a per transaction limit:
 - **42% Vesting Contract:** 0x0beF5f7E292fB8523256415941D097Aa479C1BA7
 - **4% Public Sale**: 0x0F18A35beee3604bDAa28A45e299d166f037116A
 - **3% Liquidity Pool:** 0x5a5E2777dD1e3ae0c39521fEb49012cA3845D48F